 We’ll get to know you through a comprehensive needs assessment.
 But more than that, we’ll take time to gradually build a detailed picture of you as a person – your background, what’s important to you and your interests.
 With as much information as possible we can precisely tailor our care and support to you.

 As our residents’ needs change, so do the level and type of care they receive from us.
 We care for you as an individual, surrounded by all the benefits of living in a supportive community.

 As well as caring for our residents we care about their families too.
 We don’t have set visiting times, and our door is always open for a chat.
 We also have a quarterly residents’ and families’ forum.

 At Edgehill we’ve created a relaxed and homely environment for all our residents.
-We have five comfortable, spacious lounges, a conservatory and a dining room.
+We have three comfortable, spacious lounges, a conservatory and a dining room.
 There’s plenty of space for group activities, or somewhere to find a quieter spot.

 Residents and visitors are welcome to use the free Edgehill Wi-Fi.
 All our care homes have an iPad for residents to use – Skype calls work really well – and for families to use when they visit.